jdsteinbach/jdsteinbach.github.io/pages/hire-projects.md

 ## What I Do

-I can **build sites**: WordPress themes, flat-file sites, even static site generators (like Jekyll, Metalsmith, or Harp).
+I can **build new sites**: WordPress themes, flat-file sites, even static site generators (like Jekyll, Metalsmith, or Harp).

 I can **refactor your code**.
 With time, codebases get really bloated.
 Every dev adds code in their own style; everyone's afraid something will go wrong if they delete some existing code.
 If your team isn't able to clean up the code base (not a slam on them: there's no shame in recognizing technical limitations or time constraints!), I can refactor it (and provide rules for future code) so they can work more quickly and happily.